brickpool/logo/extras/docs/PG-Protocol.md

 3. The Commands `04`, `05`, and `13` permit the _DTE_ to request more data than can be processed during the time allotted for servicing the _LOGO!_ PG interface.
 If the _LOGO!_ cannot process all of the data, it will buffer the data and process it at the end of subsequent cycle.

-4. CRC calculation time is about 0.1 ms for each 8 bits of data to be returned in the response.
+4. Checksum calculation time is about 0.1 ms for each 8 bits of data to be returned in the response.

 ## Application Examples
 The following examples show some simple command blocks and the resulting output values.